Ex-law partner is evasive as attorneys press for details on Willis and Wade's romance in Trump case

 ATLANTA (AP) — A former law partner of Fulton County special prosecutor Nathan Wade was evasive on the witness stand Tuesday as lawyers pressed him on details about a romantic relationship between Wade and District Attorney Fani Willis that has roiled the 2020 Georgia election case against Donald Trump.

-Terrence Bradley, Wade's one-time divorce attorney, was believed to be a key witness for lawyers seeking to remove Willis from the case.
+Terrence Bradley, who also served for a time as Wade's divorce attorney, was expected to be a key witness for lawyers seeking to remove Willis from one of four criminal cases against the former president.
 But when they questioned him, Bradley repeatedly said he did not know or could not remember when Willis and Wade's relationship began.

 “You do in fact know when it started.
-You don’t want to testify to that in court, that’s the best explanation, isn’t it?"
+And you don’t want to testify to that in court, that’s the best explanation, isn’t it?"
 Trump attorney Steve Sadow asked.
-"That’s the true explanation because you don't want to admit in court, correct?”
+"That’s the true explanation because you don't want to admit it in court, correct?”

-Bradley’s testimony was believed to be potentially crucial as defense attorneys sought to undercut Willis and Wade’s claims about when their romantic relationship began.
-That timeline has become a central issue as defense attorneys push to have Willis and Wade disqualified from the case, arguing that their relationship created a conflict of interest.
+Bradley’s testimony was thought to be potentially crucial as defense attorneys seek to undercut Willis and Wade’s claims about when their romantic relationship began.
+That timeline has become a central issue as defense attorneys push to have the pair disqualified from the case, arguing that their relationship created a conflict of interest.

+But even as the hearings put salacious details about the prosecutors' private lives under a microscope, it remained unclear whether defense attorneys would succeed in convincing the judge that Willis' relationship with Wade presented a conflict of interest that should force them off the case.

-Willis and Wade have testified under oath that they didn't begin dating until after he was hired as special prosecutor in November 2021.
-But information that has come to light has raised questions about the truthfulness of the prosecutors' testimony.
-One witness, a former friend and co-worker of Willis, told the court that she saw the pair hugging and kissing before he was hired as special prosecutor.
+Willis and Wade testified under oath that they didn't begin dating until the spring of 2022, after he was hired as special prosecutor in November 2021 and that the relationship ended last summer.
+Willis has said there was nothing improper about the relationship, telling a defense attorney after she agreed to take the witness stand earlier this month: "I'm not on trial no matter how hard you try to put me on trial."

+Other information, however, has raised questions about the truthfulness of the prosecutors’ testimony.
+One witness, a former friend and employee of Willis, told the court earlier this month that she saw the pair hugging and kissing before Wade was hired as special prosecutor.

-An attorney for Trump co-defendant Michael Roman, Ashleigh Merchant, read aloud a text message in which she asked Bradley if he thought Willis and Wade started dating before she hired him.
+On Tuesday, an attorney for Trump co-defendant Michael Roman, Ashleigh Merchant, read aloud a text message in which she had asked Bradley if he thought Willis and Wade started dating before Willis hired Wade.
 Bradley replied “absolutely.”

-But asked repeatedly about when the relationship began, Bradley testified he did not know.
+But when asked repeatedly under oath about when the relationship began, Bradley testified he did not know.

 “I have no direct knowledge of when the relationship started,” Bradley said.

-Bradley cited attorney-client privilege in refusing to answer most questions during an extraordinary two-day evidentiary hearing earlier this month that thrust the prosecutors' private lives into the spotlight.
-But Judge Scott McAfee said some of Bradley's communications with Wade were not subject to privilege, according to multiple attorneys who received an email from the judge setting the hearing for Bradley to continue testifying.
+Bradley had cited attorney-client privilege in refusing to answer most questions during an extraordinary two-day evidentiary hearing earlier this month.
+But after meeting with Bradley and his attorney behind closed doors Monday, Judge Scott McAfee said he found that some of Bradley's communications with Wade were not subject to privilege, clearing the way for the lawyer to testify Tuesday.

 Willis' removal would be a stunning development in the most sprawling of the four criminal cases against Trump.
 If she were disqualified, a nonpartisan council that supports prosecuting attorneys in Georgia would need to find a new attorney to take over.
 That successor could either proceed with the charges against Trump and 14 others or drop the case altogether.
 Even if a new lawyer went forward with the case, it would very likely not go to trial before November, when Trump is expected to be the Republican nominee for president.